juand-r/EMNLP-2019/README.md

 # EMNLP 2019

 This contains summaries for a selection of papers from EMNLP 2019.
-What is missing: many cross-lingual papers and multi-modal papers, as well as papers on machine translation, dialogue, question answering, intent classification, sentiment/emotion, stance detection, argument mining, SQL and code generation, code-switching, rumors, question generation, sarcasm, humor, bias and hate speech...
+What is missing: many cross-lingual papers and multi-modal papers, as well as papers on machine translation, dialogue, question answering, intent classification, sentiment/emotion, stance detection, argument mining, SQL and code generation, code-switching, rumors, question generation, humor, bias and hate speech...

 **Full list of papers:**